Short Bio

 Trailand Eltzroth is a musician, indie singer-songwriter and composer who grew up and currently lives with his family Jackson, MS. He has been involved in the Mississippi arts scene for over a decade.
-For My Friends and Family, Trailand’s first full length album will be released on February 2nd 2024.
+For My Friends and Family, Trailand’s first full length album was released in February, 2024.
 His debut EP Yesterday’s Normal was released in early 2021, a solo project influenced by artists such as Andrew Peterson, Henry Jamison and Sufjan Stevens.
 Trailand experiments with combining his voice and acoustic guitar with recorded sounds and intimate lyrics about his faith.
 He has since released his second EP Ascension, as well two Christmas songs titled Gloria.

 He received his bachelor’s degree in composition at Belhaven University in Jackson and his master’s degree in composition at The Royal Welsh College of Music and Drama, Cardiff, Wales.
 Since graduating in 2019, Trailand has taught his trade to his students.
 Trailand is a gardener, birder and stargazer.

-Trailand was on tour through June and July of 2023 throughout the eastern half of the country with his wife and daughter.
-They will head west in April and then head towards the north east in the summer.
-As they traveled they will be sharing songs from his album For My Friends and Family.
+Trailand has taken tours since 2023 throughout the country with his wife and daughter.
+As they travel they share songs and stories from his album For My Friends and Family.
 To stay up to date on their future travel plans you can follow him on Instagram or receive his newsletter.

 To hear Yesterday’s Normal click here.
 To hear Trailand’s most recent work click here.